WitsHPC/HPC-InterestGroup/shell/README.md

 - `echo`: Will print out something.
 For example, `echo 1` will print out 1.
 - `mkdir`: Will create the directory specified, e.g. `mkdir my_directory`
     - Shortcut if you want to create nested directories: `mkdir my_directory/subdir` will fail, but `mkdir -p my_directory/subdir` will work

+- `find .`
+  - Finds files in a directory.
+Discussed more later

 Using these commands, you can navigate the directory structure, read files, copy and move them, and see where you are.